laurentpayot/floweret/README.md

 // "Robert Smith"
 fullName(Bob)

-// Type error: Argument number 1 should be an object with key 'name.first' being of type String instead of Number. fullName({id: 1234, name: {first: 1, last: "Smith"})
+// Type error: Argument number 1 should be an object with key 'name.first' of type String instead of Number. fullName({id: 1234, name: {first: 1, last: "Smith"})
 ```